-Almost 17,000 new places are to be made available to people seeking to up-skill or re-skill in the years ahead.
-13,000 places will commence in 2020, with the additional 4,000 places coming on stream over the remaining 2 years.
+Almost 17,000 new places have been made available to people seeking to up-skill or re-skill in the years ahead.
+13,000 places commenced in 2020, with the additional 4,000 places added over the following 2 years.

 This includes an additional 2,129 places for up-skilling and re-skilling, as a result of investment by the Government of an additional €10 m in response to the Covid-19 pandemic:

 - 11,074 places on 332 courses under Springboard+ 2020

 - 5,891 places on 93 courses over three years for Human Capital Initiative (HCI) Pillar 1.

 Places are available on courses in a wide range of skills areas, including artificial intelligence, smart factory technology, sustainable energy, medical device technology and cybersecurity.

 This additional funding, combined with the new HCI Pillar 1 courses leads to 7,600 more places available over three years to those who wish to up-skill or re-skill compared with 2019.